 According to the Commission Implementing Regulation (EU) 2017/881 of 23 May 2017 implementing Regulation (EC) No 763/2008 of the European Parliament and of the Council on population and housing censuses the legal marital status must be estimated for the whole population.

 Unfortunately, the PR does not contain this information and there is no unique source of information for every resident in Spain.
 Therefore, to reach a complete coverage of the Spanish population it is necessary to look at different registers.
-The ones used for this purpose for the PCF-2016 are: Public Aid Database

-Marriage Bulletins from the Civil Registry Office

-Divorce Sentences from the Civil Registry Office

-Central Register of Foreigners
+The ones used for this purpose for the PCF-2016 are: Public Aid Database, Marriage Bulletins from the Civil Registry Office, Divorce Sentences from the Civil Registry Office, Central Register of Foreigners, Tax Agency files, 2001 and 2011 Censuses.

-Tax Agency files

-2001 and 2011 Censuses

 Given that the possibility exists of a person being found in different registers at the same time, a set of priorities is established for those cases where a person’s legal marital status can be obtained from different data sources, and with sometimes conflicting results.